erneskipython2/minesweeper/README.md

     -Added logic for update and Delete SessionGame, if the game was in state PAUSED don't add the time tracking.
 Added some validations and Business Exceptions, Added testing for each case
     -Added logic for find user parties and a specific party with testing -Added basic rest controller with create(post) and update(put) game, create basic http auth config, create endpoints in props and postman init collections for testing api in docs/ folder
+    -Added rest controller for get parties and party, testing and updated collections

 ## Postman Collections